 The following publications about the project are available for download:

 Wichtmann, W., Oehmke, C., Bärisch, S., Deschan, F., Malashevich, U. & F. Tanneberger (2014): Combustibility of biomass from wet fens in Belarus and its potential as a substitute for peat in fuel briquettes.
 Mires and Peat Volume 13 (2013/2014) Article 6

 Wichtmann, W., Haberl, A. & F. Tanneberger (2012): Production of biomass in wet peatlands (paludiculture).
 The EU-AID project `Wetland energy` in Belarus – solutions for the substitution of fossil fuels (peat briquettes) by biomass from wet peatlands.
 Bioenergieforum Rostock, 10 p.

 Wichtmann, W., Sivagrakau, A., Haberl, A., Tanovitskaya, N., Rakovich, V. & A. Rodzkin (2012): Using biomass as a substitute for peat – examples for wet peatland management (paludiculture) in Belarus.
-Proceedings of the IPS congress in Helsinki, June 2012, 5 p.
+Proceedings of the IPS congress in Stockholm, June 2012, 5 p.

 The project is incorporated as best-practice-example in the following publication: